VeterinaryDAO/VetShare-ZKP-DApp/contracts/main-contracts/README.md

 # Main Contracts

 ## Overview
 The Main Contracts are responsible for the core logic of the VetShare ZKP DApp.
 These contracts handle the selective data disclosure using Zero-Knowledge Proofs (ZKP) to ensure that veterinary data is shared securely and privately.
+They interact with external data layers and middleware contracts to provide a seamless data-sharing experience across the DApp.

 ## Features
 - **Data Encryption**: Securely encrypt veterinary data for sharing.